taskcluster/taskcluster-docs/learn/index.md

 [babeljs](https://babeljs.io/) using proposed ES7 features (stage 1).
-This setup compiles ES6 and ES7 proposed features to ES5 before they are evaluated, allowing us to use the same powerful of asynchronous features in both the browser and node.js (neither of which implements `async` functions yet.
+This setup compiles ES6 and ES7 proposed features to ES5 before they are evaluated, allowing us to use the same powerful of asynchronous features in both the browser and node.js (neither of which implements `async` functions yet).

 ### Promises